pebble-dev/rebble-help/_topic/setup-ios.md

 After waiting, tap the yellow exclamation mark in the top left of the screen ![icon](/images/ios/boot4.png)

-You'll see this menu:
+You should see this menu.

 ![](/images/ios/boot2.png)

-Press Log in.
+Press "Log in."

 # You're done